Marinobacter

 Marinobacter is a genus of bacteria found in sea water.
 They are also found in a variety of salt lakes.

 A number of strains and species can degrade hydrocarbons.
-The species involved in hydrocarbon degradation include M. alkaliphilus, M. arcticus, M. hydrocarbonoclasticus, M. maritimus & M. squalenivorans.
+The species involved in hydrocarbon degradation include M. alkaliphilus, M. arcticus, M. hydrocarbonoclasticus, M. maritimus, and M. squalenivorans.

 There are currently 46 species of Marinobacter that are characterized by Gram-negative rods and salt-tolerance.